 The climate is one very good reason why so many people flock to Bali and especially if it is cold, raining and downright miserable at home.
 Bali’s climate is subject to a monsoon pattern, which means a seasonal reversal of wind direction as summer and winter fluctuate in the north and south hemispheres.

 This results in a wet season beginning November-March due to moist air sweeping across the Indian Ocean.
 The flow is reversed from April-October as dry air is blown in from deserts in Australia resulting in intermittent rainfall.

-The population of Bali is in excess of three million people with the majority being Hindu.
-In addition to the number of local inhabitants, two and a half million tourists visited Bali during 2010.
-This number equates to an average of approximately seven thousand tourists arriving daily from all over the world.
+The population of Bali is around 3.5 million people, with the majority being Hindu.
+In addition to the number of local inhabitants, two and a half million foreign tourists visited Bali during 2013 and also a similar number of domestic tourists.
+This number equates to an average of approximately fourteen thousand tourists arriving daily, from all over the world, including domestic traffic.

 Weather permitting, every Sunday late afternoon and evening is beach time for young Balinese and their families.
 This is a sight not to be missed at Kuta and legian beaches.
 Activities include kite flying, soccer, racket ball, volley ball and fishing.
 You will see hundreds of motorbikes lined up and hundreds of people on the beach enjoying themselves.
 After sunset they start heading home in all directions.

 I sincerely hope you make the effort to explore some of the islands many treasures in the event you become bored from lazing around a pool everyday.